ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/decoders.txt

 * **beam**: Beam search like in Bahdanau et al, 2015 .
 * **sepbeam**: Associates predictors with hypos in beam search and applies only one predictor instead of all for hypo expansion.
 * **syncbeam**: Beam search which compares after consuming a special synchronization symbol instead of after each iteration.
+* **fstbeam**: Beam search which compares hypotheses when they share the same state ID in an FST instead of after each iteration.
 * **syntaxbeam**: Beam search which ensures diversity amongst terminal symbol histories.
 * **mbrbeam**: Diversity encouraging beam search which maximizes the expected BLEU.
 * **combibeam**: Beam search which applies ``--combination_scheme`` at each time step.